Change Extensions settings in Safari on Mac

 Safari extensions update automatically with their apps.

-Turn an extension on or off by clicking the tick box next to it.
+Turn an extension on or off by clicking the checkbox next to it.

 On Other Devices Extensions list (on the left)